EricWiener/ai-notes/content/Research-Papers/TransFusion.md

 Once the pairs are matched with the Hungarian Algorithm, a [[Focal Loss]] is computed for the classification branch.
 The bounding box regression is supervised by an [[Regularization|L1 Loss]] for only positive pairs.
 A penalty reduced focal loss is used for the heatmap prediction (see [[CenterPoint]]).

 The total loss is the weighted sum of losses for each component.

-# Questions
-**I don't understand difference between object-object relations and object-context.**
-Object-object is when both the keys/values + queries come from the same set of object tokens.
-Object-context is when one comes from object tokens and one comes from scene tokens.